ISO LCA standard aims for limited climate changing. LCA, Life cycle assessment concept.

 For instance, small suppliers may not possess the right equipment to measure emission rates, thus the difficulty of coming up with a comprehensive LCA.
 The handling of data is also difficult due to the variation of formats from one source to the other.
 To avoid these challenges, businesses can use automated data collection techniques or hire third-party service providers in carbon accounting such as Carbon Trail.

 Primary data involves the collection of information directly, and the use of such data as much as possible makes findings more accurate than depending on secondary data.
-It is also required for companies to be updated frequently due to changes in supply chain, energy resources, or laws.
+Companies must also stay frequently updated due to changes in supply chains, energy resources, or laws.

 Interpreting Results Across Complex Supply Chains